UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts

-$\bullet$ \textbf{Difficult to Generate Programmatically} In OEIS, most sequences are provided with fields such as Mathematica, program, or formula, but not all sequences include these fields.
-Since OEIS does not specify the reasons for missing these fields, we assume that these sequences might be difficult to generate programmatically.
+$\bullet$ \textbf{Difficult to Generate Programmatically.} In OEIS, most sequences are provided with fields such as Mathematica, program, or formula, but not all sequences include these details.
+We assume that the sequences without these fields may be difficult to generate programmatically.

-$\bullet$ \textbf{Overly Simple} Some sequences are simple, needing little inference with clear solving algorithms.
-Due to uncertainty in sequence description, we use GPT-4o to determine if a sequence requires reasoning or just implementation; if mostly implementation, it's excluded.
-For example, A000178\footnote{\url{https://oeis.org/A000178}}: "Superfactorials: product of first n factorials.", which is a sequence that merely requires implementation will be removed.
+$\bullet$ \textbf{Simple Sequences.} Some sequences are too simple to require any reasoning.
+We use GPT-4o to determine if a sequence requires reasoning or just implementation; if mostly implementation, it's excluded.
+For instance, A000178\footnote{\url{https://oeis.org/A000178}}: 'Superfactorials: product of the first n factorials,' a sequence requiring only implementation, will be excluded.

-After addressing the aforementioned issues, we ultimately obtained 1053 sequences that meet our criteria.
+After addressing the aforementioned issues, we ultimately obtained 1053 sequences.

-\paragraph{Standardization of Question Statements} As OEIS is a specialized academic tool, we cannot directly use the descriptions provided for each sequence as problem statements.
-This is primarily due to the following reasons:

-$\bullet$ \textbf{Specialized Terminology} Some sequence descriptions use complex math terms that need examples or explanations to be clear.
-Using them directly as problems might test mathematical knowledge rather than reasoning skills.
-So, it's important to explain key concepts to focus on reasoning and reduce the extra knowledge needed.

-$\bullet$ \textbf{Brevity and Ambiguity} Some sequence descriptions are excessively brief and lack a clear definition of what a(n) is.